Antice/Easter2018/README.md

     - [ ] 10 enemies.
     - [ ] at least 5 items.
     - [ ] some flavour text and spices.
+- [ ] Redo the log system to something less rough.
 ## Game engine:
 - [ ]An encounter system.
 - [ ]Combat system based on die rolls and hit tables.